haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 28 120,000
 29 135,000
 30 155,000
-                  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 258

 Psionics
 A monster that casts spells using only the power of its mind has the psionics tag added to its Spellcasting or Innate Spellcasting special trait.
 This tag carries no special rules of its own, but other parts of the game might refer to it.
 A monster that has this tag typically doesn’t require any components to cast its spells.